MihailsKuzmins/LayoutExtensions/README.md

 # LayoutExtensions

 The library provides extension methods for assigning properties to FrameworkElements and Control in a fluent way.
 Using the library involves creating the UI in C#, non in XAML files.
+Currently there are only WPF extension methods.
 Example:

 	public class MainWindow() : Window
 	{